seanyoung247/Plum/README.md

 - (**US003**): The basic search feature:
   - Performs text searches on the name and description field
 - (**US004, US005**): The advanced search feature:
-  - Perform searches on the cuisines field
+  - Performs searches on the cuisines field
   - Performs searches on the servings field
-  - performs searches on the time field
+  - Performs searches on the time field
-  - performs searches on the rating field
+  - Performs searches on the rating field
 - (**US006**): Recipes can be favourited with a heart icon on the recipe page
 - (**US007**): Recipes can be added with the "add recipe" option on the main menu
 - (**US008**): Users can comment on and rate recipes from the recipe page